zentrumnawi/solid-discussions/solid-git-workflow.md

 ### 3. Push your changes to the server

-As soon as you have made enough changes to show them to others (this should be as early as possible), push them to the server:
+As soon as you have made enough changes to show them to the world (e.g. your fellow collaborators), push them to the server:

 ​	`git push`

-If your new branch is yet unknown to the server it will tell you to use `git push --set-upstream origin <branch name>`.
+If your new branch is yet unknown to the server, Git will tell you to use `git push --set-upstream origin <branch name>`.
 Follow these instructions - it's sufficient to remember `git push`.

+Remember that this step should be done as early as possible in your task: Think of it as backing up your data.

 ### 4. Create a Pull Request on GitHub